 What to do if you have too many credit cards

-|Reason you have too many credit cards||Options to consider|
+|Reason you have too many credit cards||Solutions|

 |You’re struggling to keep track of charges and payments||

 |You keep racking up debt you can’t afford to pay||

-|You can’t seem to keep track of your credit card perks and benefits||
+|You can’t keep track of your credit card perks and benefits||

 The bottom line

-Start with one credit card and don’t be afraid to branch out but make sure you’re ready to put on the brakes when you feel you’ve hit your max.
-At the end of the day, the best credit card situation is one where you’re maximizing rewards and perks without overcomplicating your finances.
+Start with one credit card and don’t be afraid to branch out, but make sure you’re ready to put on the brakes when you feel you’ve hit your max.
+At the end of the day, the right number of cards allows you to maximize rewards and perks without overcomplicating your finances.